umdenes100/ENES100ArduinoLibrary/README.md

 Enes100.destination.x; // x Coordinate
 Enes100.destination.y; // y Coordinate
 ```

-For the Crash Site mission, the destination is unknown.
-The `destination` object will be filled with zeroes.

 To request an update of your OSV’s location, call the `updateLocation()` method.
 This method returns a `bool` indicating if it succeeded or not.